 UPD also collaborates with other departments within Texas State.

-- Office of Professional Development: offering safety training courses to the campus community.
+- Organizational Development and Communications: offering safety training courses to the campus community.

 - Transportation Services (The Bike Cave) helps to keep bicycles safe on campus.